|History of Masters Athletics in the Oceania Region

 participation.
 They have become as much part of the Championships as the athletes; their friendliness

-and assistance is appreciated by athletes, organising committees and OAVA.
+and assistance is appreciated by athletes, organising committees and OMA.

-Two special Events/Trophies are awarded at each Championships,
+Two special Trophies are awarded at each Championships.